alfreddohnani/javascript-algorithms/README.md

 ### Fibonacci Sequence

 Previous two numbers equals next number.
-Starts with 0 and 1.
+Starts with 0 and 1. e.g [0,1,1,2,3,5,8,13]

 ### Factorial Of A Number

 The factorial of a non-negative integer "n"(denoted by n!), is the **product** of all positive integers **less than or equal** to n.
 The factorial of 0 is 1.
 `factorial(4) = 4 * 3 * 2 * 1=24`

+### Prime Number

+A natural number greater than 1 that is not the product of two smaller natural numbers.
+Simply put, it is only divisible by 1 and itself.